Fluffernuttersandwich/Better7D2DbyFNS/README.md

-# Better 7D2D byFNS
+# Better 7D2D by FNS
-This is an Overhaul Modlist for the game 7 Days to Die for Wabbajack and MordOrganizer2 (MO2).
+This is an Overhaul Modlist for the game 7 Days to Die using Wabbajack and ModOrganizer2 (MO2).
-This Overhaul ModPack is the premier Quality of Life (QoL) Vanilla+ experience for 7D2D.
-It provides a stable and enhanced playthrough for those who like the base game, but wish there was more to it.

 ## Vision for this Collection

 ### It's 7 Days to Die, *only better.*

 When people think of a stable Vanilla+ mod pack that enhances the original game, I want them to think of this ModList.
 This list is friendly to a more casual play style for people who want a relaxed game experience.
 If you are a hardcore gamer, this pack is not for you.

 ## Description
 Most of the mods in this collection are Quality of Life (QoL) improvements to give the players a nice Vanilla+ experience without any game breaking balance issues you see in some other mod lists.